anirudha-im/anirudha-im/README.md

 - 👋 Hi, I’m @anirudha-im
 - 👀 I’m interested in making this world a better palce but, HOW ?
-- 🌱 I’m currently learning Django !
+- 🌱 I’m currently learning Node !
 - 📫 How to reach me ... anirudha@intelligentmachin.es

 <!---